bxlambert/pibrary/README.md

 The code is released under the MIT (Expat) license.
 See [LICENSE](LICENSE) for more information.

-The database is not provided...
+Please note that no database is provided...